-Dairy Cottage, near Dulverton is available to book from April 2021 and there will be intervals between bookings until September.
-It is surrounded by permanent pasture where Exmoor ponies and red deer graze and brown hares play, further up the hill is open moorland, a delight for all nature lovers.
+Dairy Cottage, near Dulverton is one of a small number of attractive holiday properties converted from old farm buildings, surrounded by permanent pasture where Exmoor ponies and red deer graze and brown hares play, further up the hill is open moorland, a delight for Exmoor and nature lovers!